Best ways to spend travel money in Indonesia and Bali: Debit and prepaid cards

 If you’re travelling to Indonesia, you may not have given thought as to how you’re going to take your spending money with you.
 The places you travel in Indonesia will determine the best type of travel money to use.
 You shouldn’t have any issues using a credit card in the tourist hot spots like Bali, but plastic is virtually useless in remote areas like Maluku and Papua.

-Whilst only a tiny handful of travel cards in the UK allow you to preload Indonesian rupiah, travel credit cards and debit cards will allow you to access and spend your funds conveniently in Indonesia.
+While only a tiny handful of travel cards in the UK allow you to preload Indonesian rupiah, travel credit cards and debit cards will allow you to access and spend your funds conveniently in Indonesia.

-Low cost travel money options for Indonesia
+Low-cost travel money options for Indonesia

 Go to site